zimmerman-team/VIRA/README.md

 ## Parse data

+In order to parse a new data file, you need to name the file as `production.csv` and place it in the `server/scripts` directory (if there is one already, then replace it).

     $ yarn import-data

 ## Create and invite users based on data

+After parsing a new data file, you can run this command in order to invite new users based on the parsed data.

     $ yarn check-invite-new-users

 ## Running the project

+Run project locally.

     $ yarn start

 ## Run tests

+Test project functionality locally.

     $ yarn start-test-api